-Since the Pandemic Journaling Project (PJP) launched in May 2020, over 1,800 people from more than 50 countries have contributed nearly 25,000 journal entries -- in writing, audio, and/or photos.
+In the first phase of the Pandemic Journaling Project (May 2020-May 2022), over 1,800 people in 55 countries created nearly 27,000 journal entries -- in writing, audio, and/or photos.
 About one-third of all PJP participants are students.

-So far, educators at over 15 high schools, colleges, and universities have used PJP in their teaching.
+Educators at over 15 high schools, colleges, and universities have used PJP in their teaching.
 In Summer 2022, we are collaborating with the Hartford Public Library on a series of in-person events for children age 12 and under.

 Interested in bringing PJP into your classroom?
 Below are some ideas and resources.

 All are now welcome to join our second phase, PJP-2, where we'll invite participants to share their reflections once every three months.
 To join, click here or choose "Join the Project" on the menu bar.

 We will never ask for participants’ names.